Marko-Programmer/blog-platform-rest-api/README.md

 - CRUD operations for posts and users.
 - JWT-based authentication and authorization.
 - Role-based access control (Admin vs User).
 - DTO-based API responses for safe and clean data transfer.
-- Global exception handling with meaningful HTTP status codes.
+- Global exception handling with meaningful HTTP status codes and structured error responses.
+- Logging of key application events and actions for better traceability and debugging.
 - Unit and integration tests covering controllers, services, and repositories.

 <br><br>